saadnasir21/scanparcel/README.md

 ## Using the Sidebar

 Select **Scanner → Open Scanner Sidebar** from the spreadsheet menu.
-The sidebar contains a single input box and three buttons:
+The sidebar contains a single input box and four buttons:

 - **Scan** – records the parcel as dispatched or prompts to mark it returned.
 - The scan will also warn if another undelivered order has the same customer name or phone number so you can choose whether to dispatch it.
 - **Undo Last Scan** – reverts the most recent scan and adjusts the summary sheets.
-- **Cancel Order** – marks an order as "Cancelled by Customer" and attempts to cancel the corresponding order on Shopify.
+- **Cancel Order** – marks an order as "Cancelled by Customer" using the parcel number and attempts to cancel the corresponding order on Shopify.
+- **Cancel by Order #** – enter just the numeric portion of an order number to cancel it in the sheet and on Shopify.

 After each action a short message appears at the bottom of the sidebar to confirm what happened.